theodoreOnzGit/neovideConfig/5_languageSpecifc_csharp/README.md

 1. ALE is better for linting.
 2. async complete is best for completions
-3. omnishapr is best for lsp server interaction
+3. omnisharp is best for lsp server interaction for C#
+4. vim-lsp works okay as a lsp client for other languages

 With this philosophy, we get the following init.vim: